Orange-OpenSource/a11y-guidelines/src/en/planning/legal-framework-in-france.md

 ### Obligations for businesses:

-Accessibility requirements are aligned with harmonized standard EN 301 549 (next version available February 2026), equivalent to WCAG 2.1 level AA.
+Accessibility requirements are aligned with harmonized standard EN 301 549 (next version available at the end of 2026), equivalent to WCAG 2.1 level AA.
 Harmonized standards for non-digital accessibility requirements for products or assistive services are not yet available.
-Their publication is expected by March 2026.

 **Obligations for services:**
 - Compliance of services concerned.